 ADDIE is an acronym for Analysis, Design, Development, Implementation, and Evaluation.
 Each phase of the model is intended to produce information, plans, or products that affect the character, content, and experience of instruction, one deliberate step at a time.

 The ADDIE Model was developed at Florida State University in the mid-1970s and has been adapted into numerous variations ever since.
 A cursory Google search on “ADDIE Model” will reveal a wide variety of interpretations and tasks at each stage.
-You will also notice that there are numerous interpretations of the ADDIE Model as both a linear and cyclical process:
+You will also notice that there are numerous interpretations of the ADDIE Model as either a linear or cyclical process:

 In this e-book, the ADDIE Model will encompass only the basic areas of research.
-Students wishing to continue their education in the instructional design field will discover more dimensions to analysis, instructional strategy, and implementation.
+Students wishing to continue their education in the instructional design field will discover more dimensions to the analysis, instructional strategy, and implementation development process.

 Key Terms and Definitions